AXP-OS/axpos-org/content/docs/guides/installation/bootloaderlock.md

 1. use a low-level recovery tool* to flash a STOCK image (_be sure to use the same Android version though to make things easier for the next steps and avoid barriers like ARB etc_)
 1. if there is no low-level recovery tool: buy a new phone

 *) _some devices (e.g. OnePlus, LG, ..) have a so called _EDL/QDL mode_ which can unbrick a device no matter what. actually these are almost impossible to hard-brick.
-Google Pixels on the other site do **not** have such a mode and so will be for sure gone forever if that happens._
+Many Google Pixels on the other site do **not** have such an easy to access mode and so will be for sure gone forever if that happens._

 _Examples for those tools:_